derivative-programming/Farm-React/README.md

 Remove model type from final learn stmt conversion to genif stmt

 Create simple stmt that tells us it’s a loop of reports or objwf instead of that big section I had to manually add.
 Have it convert automatically

+create file that has list of all files (except index)?  if it matches one of the array lists then it identifies that folder type?

+folder name can identify folder type? report? objwf? form? set those as 'none' and make others default of namespace?

 Analytics…